 Basic earnings per share are computed by dividing earnings available to common stockholders by the weighted average number of outstanding common shares during the period.
 Diluted earnings per share is computed by dividing net income by the weighted average number of shares outstanding during the period increased to include the number of additional shares of common stock that would have been outstanding if the potentially dilutive securities had been issued.
-During 2013, 2012 and 2011 we incurred losses; therefore, the effect of any Common Stock equivalent is anti-dilutive during those periods.
+During the years ended 2015, 2014 and 2013 we incurred losses.
+Therefore, the effect of any Common Stock equivalent is anti-dilutive during those periods.